JuliaPhylo/PhyloNetworks.jl/docs/src/man/dist_reroot.md

 - Each edge is associated with its hardwired cluster of descendants, and also with a "tree" tag or "hybrid" tag depending on the edge type.

-!!! note "distance versus dissimilarity"
+!!! info "distance versus dissimilarity"
     When comparing level-1 networks, or tree-child networks more generally, the hardwired-cluster dissimilarity is a distance:
     d(N, N') = 0 exactly when N and N' have the same topology.